inspectionpress/inspection.press/README.md

 - Roofers and roofing sales teams
 - Appraisers and adjusters
 - Contractors and specialty trades
-- Any field service business that needs structured forms, media capture, scheduling, PDFs, and CRM
+- Any field service business that needs structured forms, media capture, scheduling, PDFs, CRM, and operational records

 At a high level, InspectionPress combines: